Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 |-------------|-----------|-------------|
 |alfresco.aclBatchSize|This property is used for batch fetching updates during tracking.|`10`|
 |`alfresco.acl.tracker.maxParallelism`|Defines the number of threads that are used when indexing documents using the ACL Tracker.|`32`|
 |alfresco.baseUrl|This property configures the base URL to Alfresco Content Services web project.
-If you need to change the `baseUrl` value, see [Deploying with a different context path](https://docs.alfresco.com/6.1/tasks/deploy-contextpath.html).
+If you need to change the `baseUrl` value, see [Deploying with a different context path LINK LINK](https://docs.alfresco.com/6.1/tasks/deploy-contextpath.html).

 |`/alfresco`|
 |alfresco.batch.count|This property indicates the number of updates that should be made to this core before a commit is executed.|`1000`|